Consensus Clients

 Servers have been configured with noatime and no swap to improve latency.

-| Name | RAM | SSD Size | CPU | r/w IOPS | r/w latency | Notes |
+| Name | RAM | SSD Size | CPU | r/w latency | Notes |

-| OVH Baremetal NVMe | 32 GiB | 1.9 TB | Intel Hexa | 177k/59k | 150us max | This is in line with any good NVMe drive |
+| OVH Baremetal NVMe | 32 GiB | 1.9 TB | Intel Hexa | 150us max | Datacenter-class NVMe drive |

-| Netcup RS G11 | 96 GiB | 3 TB | 20 vCPU on an AMD 84-core | 400us avg / 1.1ms max | This is an example of a system with storage that is fast enough to attest, but too slow to get best rewards |
+| Netcup RS G11 | 96 GiB | 3 TB | 20 vCPU on an AMD 84-core | 400us avg / 1.1ms max | Storage is fast enough to attest, but too slow to get best rewards |

 Getting better latency

 For cloud providers, here are some results for syncing Geth.
+In a nutshell, use baremetal instead.

 - Linode block storage, make sure to get NVMe-backed storage.